-If you have questions, please call the State of Michigan Workers' Compensation Agency Toll-free 1-888-396-5041
+If you have questions, please call the State of Michigan Workers' Disability Compensation Agency Toll-free 1-888-396-5041

-Additional information is on the agency's website at www.michigan.gov/wca.
+Additional information is on the agency's website at http://michigan.gov/wdca.

 EMPLOYER: PLEASE POST THIS NOTICE FOR YOUR EMPLOYEES TO SEE!